SathappanRamesh/quiz-site/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-Backend-green)
 ![MongoDB](https://img.shields.io/badge/MongoDB-Database-brightgreen)

-A full-stack quiz platform where users can participate in quizzes, track progress, and view performance analytics.
+## Description

-The application provides a smooth quiz-taking experience with authentication, dynamic question navigation, and progress tracking.
+A full-stack quiz platform that allows users to participate in interactive quizzes, track their progress, and analyze their performance.
+The application features secure authentication, dynamic question navigation, and real-time progress tracking to create a smooth and engaging quiz experience.
+Built with a modern MERN-based architecture, the platform demonstrates full-stack development including API design, user state management, and responsive UI.

 ## Demo